-Q3 - Please critique two examples of comedy programming from the last 6 months.
-Please describe one you enjoyed and one you felt could have been improved – please justify your answers; what would you have done differently?
-Please answer in no more than 500 words.
+Q3 – (In 200 words each) Please critique two examples of British comedy programming from the last 6 months on any channel.
+Please describe one you enjoyed and one you felt could have been improved – and justify your answers; what would you have done differently?

-Answers to the above must be saved as one single PDF file, no larger than 10MB, with each question and answer clearly defined.
-(Do not include your name on this document as all submissions will be read blind, in the first instance.)
+Answers to the above must be saved as one single PDF or Word document, with each question and answer clearly defined.
+(Do not include your name on this document).

 - A good knowledge of British comedy and comedy television in general

-- Experience of writing to a brief set by others – to be outlined in your Writing CV
+- Some experience of writing to a brief set by others – to be outlined in your Writing CV

 - Excellent communication skills with the ability to express all issues and ideas clearly and concisely